DanIsraelMalta/Numerics/README.md

 ```

 It is also possible to export two dimensional calculation in scalable vector graphic format for debug purposes.
-As an example, here is a graphic representation of the calculated top/bottom envelope of a sine signal:
+As an example, here is a graphic representation of the calculated top/bottom envelope of a sine signal and a different bounding shapes for a polygon:
 ```cpp
    {
        // define 2D signal